awsdocs/amazon-ecs-developer-guide/doc_source/ecs-cli-tutorial-ec2.md

 ecs-cli compose --file hello-world.yml scale 2 --cluster-config ec2-tutorial
 ```

-Now you should see two more containers in your cluster\.
+Now you should see two more containers in your cluster:

 ```
 ecs-cli ps --cluster-config ec2-tutorial